The Nazareth Trust

 OUR ORGANISATION

-• TNT Head Office is based in Edinburgh, Scotland, where up to 5 people are employed.
+TNT Head Office is based in Edinburgh, Scotland, where a small team is employed.

 OUR POLICY ON PREVENTING SLAVERY AND HUMAN TRAFFICKING

-• The Board aims for the highest ethical and professional standards and always seeks to comply with all local laws and regulations applicable to our operations.
+The Board aims for the highest ethical and professional standards and always seeks to comply with UK laws pertinent to all of our operations at home and abroad, as well as all local laws and regulations applicable to our operations.
 It follows that TNT is absolutely committed to preventing slavery and human trafficking in all its activities.
-This commitment is emphasised in our employee training programmes and company policies.
+This commitment is emphasised in our company policies.
 We also expect the same high standards which we set for ourselves from those parties with whom we engage, such as our suppliers and all those who access our services.

-• Due to the nature of our charitable work predominantly in the Health or Education sectors, we assess that there is a low risk of slavery and human trafficking within TNT.
-However, we aim to periodically review the effectiveness of the relevant policies and procedures that we have in place.
+Due to the nature of our charitable work, predominantly in the Health or Education sectors, we assess that there is a low risk of slavery and human trafficking within TNT.
+However, we aim to periodically review the relevant policies and procedures that we have in place.
 As any instance would be expected to be a breach of law, we do not have key performance indicators in relation to slavery or human trafficking.

-• We are also committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our work.
+We are also committed to preventing modern slavery or human trafficking in our supply chains or in any part of our work.
+While we do not directly control or supervise the day to day practices of all suppliers, we do take reasonable and proportionate steps to prevent the risk of non compliance with applicable modern slavery legislation

-• Staff in Israel are employed according to strict Israel Employment Legislation, and they are not in any category which is generally seen to be vulnerable to modern slavery in Israel.
-Therefore, our primary focus is to ensure there are policies and procedures in place for our contractors and suppliers.
+Staff in Israel are employed according to strict Israel Employment Legislation, and they are not in any category which is generally seen to be vulnerable to modern slavery in Israel.
+Therefore, our primary focus is to ensure that there are policies in place which address our contractors and suppliers.

 STAFF TRAINING

-• TNT has comprehensive recruitment processes and procedures in place.
-All staff undergo ID checks confirming eligibility to work in Israel to safeguard against human trafficking or forced All staff have Terms and Conditions which are regularly reviewed in line with Israel employment law and best practice.
+TNT has comprehensive recruitment processes and procedures in place.
+All staff undergo ID checks confirming eligibility to work in Israel to safeguard against human trafficking or forced.
+All staff have Terms and Conditions which are regularly reviewed in line with Israel employment law, collective agreement and best practice.

-• We recognise that the welfare of all of those who access our services are paramount in all circumstances regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation, and socio-economic background.
+We recognise that the welfare of all of those who access our services is paramount in all circumstances regardless of legally protected characteristic.
 We also recognise that people of these protected characteristics are particularly vulnerable to abuse and we accept responsibility to take reasonable steps to ensure their welfare through adherence to our Safeguarding Policy.

 DUE DILIGENCE

-• As part of the Board’s objectives to identify and mitigate risk, TNT engages an independent internal auditor to audit various aspects of our Every year, the independent auditor assesses a specific part of our business, and subsequently provides the Board and management with a report and recommendations.
+As part of the Board’s objectives to identify and mitigate risk, TNT engages an independent internal auditor to audit various aspects of our activities. very year, the independent auditor assesses a specific part of our business, and subsequently provides the Board and management with a report and recommendations.
 The aim of the audit is examine TNT’s risk management, governance and internal control processes.

 CEO, the Nazareth Trust